 We had one day of dust devils in the rigging and launch area, in which pilots from Britain, Spain, Germany, and France readied for flight.
 Those mini tornadoes were invisible because it was just rock and scrub there, but they picked up gliders, bags, harnesses, and anything not held down.
-The day after after that, for amusement, I threw my glider bag into the air and yelled.
+The day after after that, the dust devils were gone.
+For amusement, I threw my glider bag into the air and yelled.
 Everyone rushed to their wings to hold them down.
 Then, seeing my glider bag collapse onto the ground with me grinning beside it, they just glared at me…

 I tried my camera attached to the king post and this is one result.
 The landing field next to the town of Ager is at lower right.
-Hang gliders are laid flat next to the short row of trees in the middle of the field.
-A few years later, the left half of the field became a camp site.
-I am told that the remainder of the field has been built on since I was last there in 1999.
+Hang gliders are laid flat in the middle of the field.
+(They are by next to some stunted trees not visible in the photo, so are out of the way of gliders landing.)

-In both these photos my left hand is squeezing the rubber air bulb connected by a flexible tube to the shutter release of the camera.
+In the following photo my left hand is squeezing the rubber air bulb connected by a flexible tube to the shutter release of the camera.

 This was my lift back to town after I landed out at Ager, northern Spain (Catalonia) in September 1989.
 The girl is carrying my harness and plastic bag containing a borrowed variometer.
 (Mine conked out early on in the expedition.)

-I photographed this rigid hang glider, which I think is a Reich & Neumann ULF-1, landing at Ager in September 1989.
+I photographed this rigid hang glider, a Reich & Neumann ULF-1, landing at Ager in September 1989.

 Canoeing and swimming are options on the rare occasions that the weather is unflyable.